 For all that, mining clearly means a range of harsh environmental and social impacts, all to be handled solemnly.
 Ideals like 'green lithium' are tough, but at least 'greener' lithium from hot briny waters & zero-carbon geothermal power is better than water-intensive evaporative ponds and sulfur.
 So too is avoiding mining bankruptcies upending cleanup.
 Ecologically sensitive places surely must be protected from any and all mining.
 Meanwhile, some places are more amenable for it.
 And places like West Virginia welcome sourcing minerals from ample disturbed sites, extant waste piles of old mines - creating good jobs.
 Sens.
 Manchin, Capito, Murkowski had in past bills tried to get rare earths from coal waste of which they've got rather a lot.
 So wasn't a surprise to see echoes in 2022 IRA.
-Studies have shown greenhouse gas methane is very bad at Appalachia's old coal mine regions.
-Places unemployment is high, like coal country, arguably special attention should be given jobs in minerals, and cleanup.
-Legislation prior to IRA also considered incentives for US solar & semiconductor manufacturing, a proposed LIFT America Act for domestic battery-making incentives, support for US critical supply chains.
-Still given how far ahead China is already and how fast Europe is moving too, it's questionable if US can move fast enough in producing the needed minerals, rare earths, batteries and EVs without a huge push.
+Studies show greenhouse gas methane is bad at Appalachia's old coal mine regions.
+Places unemployment is high like coal country, arguably special attention should be given jobs in minerals, cleanup.
+Legislation before IRA considered incentives for US solar & semiconductor manufacturing, a proposed LIFT America Act for battery-making incentives, support US critical supply chains.
+Still given how far ahead China is already and how fast Europe is moving too, it's questionable if US can move fast enough in producing needed minerals, rare earths, batteries and EVs without a huge push.
 IRA is just a start.
 But sadly, US is still dependent near-term on importing strategic materials.
-Oft has meant buying from a more ambitious (and at many times goals-conflicted, far dirtier) China.
+Oft means buying from ambitious and many times goals-conflicted, far dirtier China.
+And late 2023, Sen. Manchin announced he wasn't seeking re-election.

 Subsidies too for fossils are unlikely to change-soon.
-Those were even written into the 2022 IRA, plus new subsidies for nuclear and sequestration too.
-And oil & gas can write-off expenses like intangible drilling costs, benefits from lost royalties in deep-water drilling.
+Those were even written into the 2022 IRA, plus new subsidies for nuclear, sequestration too.
+And oil & gas can write-off expenses, intangible drilling costs, benefits in lost royalties deep-water drilling.
 There's Master Limited Partnerships for fossils.
-While G20 has advocated eliminating ALL dirty energy subsidies and their removal could cut CO_2 emissions 0.5 to 2.0 gigatons, like removing to 2030 all annual emissions from Japan, that's unlikely soon.
-One initial Covid relief bill initially had had \$8 billion in tax breaks for 77 fossil firms.
-More \$\$ was given to fossils following outbreak of war in Spring 2022 in order to hasten exports.
-Cutting those fossil subsidies is sure to be stridently resisted, and has always been a non-starter in both the House & Senate.
+While G20 has advocated eliminating ALL dirty energy subsidies and their removal could cut $CO_2$ emissions by 0.5 to 2.0 gigatons, like removing to 2030 all annual emissions from Japan, that's unlikely soon.
+One initial Covid relief bill initially even had \$8 billion in tax breaks for 77 fossil firms.
+And more \$\$ was given to fossils following outbreak of war in Spring 2022 in order to hasten gas exports.
+Cutting those fossil subsidies is sure to be stridently resisted, and that's always been a non-starter in both the House & Senate.